-Earleaf acacia and Brazilian pepper are problem plants in the pine flatwoods areas, with a few Java plums found scattered along Veterans Park Drive and ceasar weed scattered throughout.
-In March 2007, a representative of the Florida Natural Areas Inventory (FNAI) identified what he believed is rose natal grass but this has not been confirmed.
+Earleaf acacia and Brazilian pepper were problem plants in the pine flatwoods areas, with a few Java plums initially found scattered along Veterans Park Drive and caesar weed scattered throughout.
+In March 2007, a representative of the Florida Natural Areas Inventory (FNAI) identified what he believed is rose natal grass but this was never confirmed.
 Any exotic plants will be cut and the debris removed from the preserve and the stumps treated with appropriate herbicide.
 Appropriate herbicides for Brazilian pepper, earleaf acacia and Java plum are Garlon 3-A or Garlon-4 mixed with surfactant and applied to the stump directly after cutting.
-Arsenal is also labeled for use in this type of area and may be specifically useful for exotic grasses, but is less preferred as it can have non-target damage.
-Ceasar weed is harder, with no known control techniques other than prescribed fire, which is not an option in this small preserve.
-Staff will continue to research and possibly apply manual removal techniques.
+Arsenal will not be used in the preserve due to potential for non-target damage.